DEFENCE LIVES MATTER

 Kerry Danes, CSM

-Please write to the Governor General of Australia NOW to protect the rights and reputation of the thousands of members of the multiple SOTG rotations who gave Meritorious service to our Nation.
+I created this petition to ask that the Governor General of Australia protect the rights and reputation of the thousands of members of the multiple SOTG rotations who gave Meritorious service to our Nation.

-These brave men and women are being punished as a collective by military Commanders who have created a false narrative around their service.
+These brave men and women were being punished as a collective by military Commanders who created a false narrative around their service.
 The majority of ADF personnel who deployed on those “multiple” rotations served with great distinction and honour.

-Our Governor General would be allowing the denigration of their service and the sacrifices of the fallen, and their families, if our Governor General supports the FLAWED logic of the Chief of Defence Force General Angus Campbell.
-We must appeal to our Governor General to demonstrate good leadership, by rejecting the decision to remove the Meritorious Unit Citation from those who served to protect the rule of law and our way of democracy.
+We appealed to our Governor General to demonstrate good leadership, by rejecting the decision to remove the Meritorious Unit Citation from those who served to protect the rule of law and our way of democracy.

 The Command argue: “If we knew then what we know now the unit wouldn’t have been awarded the MUC ... “